chainer/chainer/docs/source/tutorial/trainer.rst

 .................................................

 :class:`~chainer.Reporter` aggregates the results to output to the standard output.
-The timing for displaying the output can be given by the list.
+The content for displaying the output can be given by the list.

 :class:`~chainer.training.extensions.PlotReport`
 ................................................